icebert04/icebert04.github.io/_posts/2018-5-4-environmental-fee.md

 The coastline has almost doubled in size and they took away some of the illegal vendors that is one of the cause of congestion.
 In short, the town has improved the outlook of their beach.
 I'm Impressed!

 Not bad Lian.
-I hope you continue your good deeds that will bring back your tourist back to the fold.
+I hope you continue your good deeds that will bring back your tourist back in the fold.
 I also heard that neighboring towns like Calatagan and Nasugbu are also implementing such rules and ordinance to safeguard and preserve their beloved town.

 I hope this Environmental Fee is just the beggining for us to protect what is ours.
 We don't want to live in a world where we always stay guard to Protect the Environment.
 I want to Creat a World where the Environment doesn't need any more Protecting.